magenta-aps/mox/doc/user/objects.rst

 The fields used in the example ``organisation`` are the following:

 ``organisationegenskaber→brugervendtnoegle``
     An ID for the user.
-It is not necessarily unique.
+Semantically, this should be unique, but we don't enforce that.
 It is intended for the user to recognise the object.
 Required.

 ``organisationegenskaber→organisationsnavn``
     The official name of the organisation.